EvanCesanek/Ouvrai/README.md

 ## git

-- You can check that you have git installed by running `git -v`.
+- You can check that you have git installed by running `git --version`.
 If not, get it from https://git-scm.com.

 ## Java